NikkyAI/nest-ctrl/README.md

 ```
 ## IMG sprites

-image sprites are loaded from the first queue with `sprites` in its name
+image sprites are getting loaded by parsing `Plugins\Milkdrop2\Sprites` folder

-... at least until UI gets added to pick them

 ## SPOUT

-image sprites are loaded from the first queue with `spout` in its name
+spout sprites are loaded from the first queue with `spout` in its name

 ... at least until UI gets added to pick them